- Our Government

 All fire department hose connections must be Colonial Heights / Petersburg threads.

-Fire Lines, Sprinkler Control Valves, and Fire Department connections must meet the FIR-3 section of the Chesterfield County Water and Sewer Specifications available through the Engineering Department, (804-520-9336).
+Fire Lines, Sprinkler Control Valves, and Fire Department connections must meet the FIR-3 section of the City of Colonial Heights Water and Sewer Specifications and Procedures through the Engineering Department, (804-520-9336).
 The fire department connection must be installed in accordance with the IFC.
 The fire department requires “FDC” signage at all fire department connections.
 This sign shall be reflective blue background with white reflective lettering and shall be designed in accordance with the IFC.
 All site testing must be in accordance with NFPA and conducted through the Engineering Department’s Construction Inspector (804-524-8739).

 All fire hydrants are requested to be flow tested and identified in accordance with NFPA: